 Clotting blood that is trapped in the saddle area is known as aortic thromboembolism or saddle thrombus.
 This issue is more common in cats that have been diagnosed with heart disease.

-Unfortunately, this condition is, and the prognosis is often inadequate.
 Treatment to dissolve the clot and control the pain is the primary course of action.

-How Can You Treat and Prevent Feline Arthritis?
+How Can You Treat Feline Arthritis?

 Even though options such as surgery are available, it is essential to do everything possible before taking that step.
 Elderly cats do not always perform well during surgical procedures so they should be avoided unless no other options are available.

-Supplements and Medication
+3) Supplements and Medication

 Corticosteroids and osteoarthritis drugs can reduce inflammation while managing the pains and stresses that come from feline arthritis.

-Soft bedding and soft walking surfaces are easy on the joints.
+Soft bedding and soft walking surfaces are easier on the joints.
 If your elderly cat is currently sleeping on a hard surface or making long trips across hard floors, it is best to change those ASAP.